Portages Practitioners

 She is a licensed graduate social worker and has a Master’s degree in social work from Capella University.
 Growing up, Madi was raised in the small rural town of Sebeka, Minnesota, and still consider this community to be her “home.”
 In her free time Madi enjoys working out, exploring new food and music, visiting with friends and family, and spending time outdoors.

 Madi loves being a therapist, and has experience providing therapy for individuals, families, couples, and groups from a variety of cultural, socioeconomic, and familial backgrounds.
+She has extensive training and experience in trauma and is certified in EMDR (Eye movement Desensitization and Reprocessing).
 Before becoming a Mental Health Therapist she worked as a social worker in various roles where she discovered a love for connecting with people, engaging in deep conversations, and helping clients solve problems.
 She feels fortunate to have found a career that incorporates these elements of connection into her daily work with clients.
 As a therapist she uses a strengths-based and trauma informed approach to providing therapy and aims to assist clients in exploring and processing barriers that may be holding them back from how they’d like to show up in the world.
 Common issues addressed in a therapy session might include grief and loss, trauma, anxiety, depression, identity issues, self-esteem, as well as improving relationships with partners, family members, and friends.

 • ADRIENNE LANZ, MSW, LGSW